Gardimy/GDM_Bookstore/README.md

 - [📝 License](#license)

-# 📖 math-magicians! <a name="about-project"></a>
+# 📖 Bookstore! <a name="about-project"></a>

-**math-magicians!** I create a full website for the Math magicians app, consisting of several pages and using the components I already created.
-I write unit tests for the Math Magicians app, using the Jest and React Testing Library libraries
+**Bookstore!** In this milestone, I create the user interface using React.
+And also set up client-side routing using React Router V6.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>